koupleless/docs/content/en/docs/tutorials/module-operation/module-health-check.md

 #### Ignore module startup status (default)
 - Features: For a healthy base, if the module installation fails, it will not affect the overall application health status.
-- Usage: Same as the health check configuration for regular springboot, configure in the base's application.properties:
+- Usage: Same as the health check configuration for regular Spring Boot, configure in the base's application.properties:
 ``` properties
 # or do not configure management.endpoints.web.exposure.include
 management.endpoints.web.exposure.include=health